Dwood15/mediaplayer/README.md

 ## Status

-- Currently loads the library, file by file, saves it to cache file, then exits.
 - Play functionality for mp3's is built.
 - Basic rating system is built.
 - Basic skipping is built
+- Loads mp3's within ./data/ folder,
+- Plays a 'playlist' of songs, saves lib to cache, then exits.

 ## Goals